-RSS Program Allocation Funding may account for a significant portion of a club's total annual funding.
-Funding awarded by the Competitive Sports Office and the Sport Club Advisory Board is not guaranteed to any club, and the Competitive Sports Office expects sport clubs to generate funding though the collection of membership dues and the effective execution of a fundraising plan.
-Funds in sport club accounts rollover to the next fiscal year, and program allocation funding awards for the upcoming fiscal year will not be available prior to the start of that fiscal year.

-Misuse of program allocation funds is not permissible and will be punishable in accordance with the sport club compliance program.
-Recreational Sports and Services reserves the right to deduct funds from sport club accounts for unexpected expenses incurred by sport club use, sport club negligence, or any reason deemed appropriate by the Director of Recreational Sports and Services.
-The sport club will be informed when such deductions occur.
+- The Competitive Sports Office does not guarantee RSS funding for each fiscal year, and sport clubs are expected to generate funding through the collection of membership dues and the effective execution of a fundraising plan. - Funds in sport club accounts rollover to the next fiscal year. - Misuse of University funds is not permissible and will be punishable in accordance with the sport club compliance program. - Recreational Sports and Services reserves the right to deduct funds from sport club accounts for unexpected expenses incurred by sport club use, through sport club negligence, or any reason deemed appropriate by the Director of Recreational Sports and Services.